 This voltage built up is called flyback voltage.
 It can result in an electrical arc and damage the components controlling the relay.
 It can also introduce electrical noise that can couple into adjacent signals or power connections and cause microcontrollers to crash or reset.
 If you have an electronics control panel that resets each time a relay is de-energized, it’s highly possible you have an issue with flyback voltage.

 To mitigate this issue, a diode is connected with reverse polarity to the power supply.
-No current passes through the diode when the relay is energized.
-When the power supply is removed, the voltage polarity on the coil is inverted, and the diode becomes forward biased.
-The diode allows current to pass with minimal resistance and prevents flyback voltage from building up.
-Hence why it is called a flyback diode.
+Placing a diode across a relay coil passes the back EMF and its current through the diode when the relay is energized as the back EMF drives the flyback protection diode in forward bias.
+When the power supply is removed, the voltage polarity on the coil is inverted, and a current loop forms between the relay coil and protection diode; the diode again becomes forward biased.
+The diode allows current to pass with minimal resistance and prevents flyback voltage from building up, hence the name flyback diode.

 Tiny flyback diodes prevent huge flyback voltage from damaging your components.